 Exams will be based on all readings, assignments, and course material; consequently, not all material that students are expected to understand will be explicitly covered in class.
-The only electronic equipment allowed during exams is a standard electronic calculator.

 The mid-term and mid-year exams will require students to analyze and record accounting transactions.
 The preparation and analysis of financial statements may also be required.

-The final exam will consist of a case and will require students to apply analytical management tools that assist in business decision-making, often with incomplete or imperfect information.
+The summative assignment will consist of a case and will require students to apply analytical management tools that assist in business decision-making, often with incomplete or imperfect information.